-SAEInstitutewillfollow theFormalComplaintprocessdescribedbelow beforeanydisciplinarysanctionsor other actions that are not Supportive Measures are imposed against a Respondent.
+SAE Institute will follow the Formal Complaint process described below before any disciplinary sanctions or other actions that are not Supportive Measures are imposed against a Respondent.
 However, SAE Institute may place a non-student employee Respondent on administrative leave during the pendency of the Formal Complaint process.

 SAE Institute also may remove a Respondent from SAE Institute's Education Program or Activity on an emergency basis if SAE Institute determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of SAE Institute Sexual Harassment justifies removal.
-In the case of a student Respondent, if such a determination is made, Chief Academic and Compliance Officer, or their designee will provide written notice to the student.
-In the case of an employee Respondent, if such a determination is made Chief Academic and Compliance Officer, or their designee will provide written notice to the student.
-In the case of an employee Respondent, if such a determination is made Chief Academic and Compliance Officer, or their designee will provide written notice will contain the basis for the decision, the terms of the emergency removal, and the procedure for challenging the decision.
+In the case of a student Respondent, if such a determination is made, Chief Academic and Compliance Officer or their designee will provide written notice to the student.
+In the case of an employee Respondent, if such a determination is made Chief Academic and Compliance Officer or their designee will provide written notice to the employee.
+In all cases, the written notice will contain the basis for the decision, the terms of the emergency removal, and the procedure for challenging the decision.